The Directors, Officers, and Trustees for 2024

 The Trustees have general oversight of the affairs of the Corporation, are in charge of elections, perform audits of the Corporation’s accounts, and review reports of officers and employees.

-The Single Tax Corporation office consists of an Office Manager, a Bookkeeper, and Office Personnel.
+The Single Tax Corporation office consists of an Executive Director, a Bookkeeper, and Office Personnel.